anewton1998/rdap_guide/src/protocol/http.md

 of TLSA with HTTP as it has done with [SMTP](https://datatracker.ietf.org/doc/html/rfc7672).
 As outlined in this [slide presentation from Shumon Huque](https://indico.dns-oarc.net/event/43/contributions/928/attachments/901/1648/dane-overview-shumon.pdf), HTTP using protocols have a series of challenges for which TLSA is not ideal.
-Though not yet a standard, [RFC 9102](https://datatracker.ietf.org/doc/html/rfc9102) describes an expirmental feature of TLS to use DANE without TLSA.
+Though not yet a standard, [RFC 9102](https://datatracker.ietf.org/doc/html/rfc9102) describes an experimental feature of TLS to use DANE without TLSA.

 Should an RDAP service wish to use TLSA, the following suggests are made in the absence of any other HTTP or RDAP specific TLSA guidelines:
 * Certificate usage should be 3 (DANE-EE) which identifies the certificate in use by the RDAP server.
 * Selector should be 1 (SPKI) which ties the TLSA record to the Subject Public Key Identifier of the certificate thus avoiding the need to refresh the TLSA record when the certificate is re-issued unless it is also re-keyed.
-* Matching type should be 1 (SHA-256) as SHA-512 is not manditory to implement by DNSSEC client libraries.
+* Matching type should be 1 (SHA-256) as SHA-512 is not mandatory to implement by DNSSEC client libraries.

 Client implementers wishing to support TLSA should be aware of the requirements to do so, which are:
 1. Either the client is to fully validate DNSSEC records or is to have a secure channel to a DNS resolver which does so.
 2. There may be multiple TLSA records, so each record must be evaluated until one is found to work.
-3. If no TLSA records are found to work, the TLS handshake must fall-back to normal certificate validation.
+3. If no TLSA records are found to work, the TLS handshake must fall back to normal certificate validation.